Spline

 Animating the knots of a spline

-Knots can be animated in much the same way as other components.
+s can be animated in much the same way as other components.

-Animating a spline's knots is only possible when using the Knot component, not when using the points property.
+Animating a spline's knots is only possible when using the

 Below are a few examples of interesting effects that can be achieved by animating different properties of knots.